 The .gri file contains the grid stored in formatted FELISA format.
 [6] The .fro file contains the surface mesh nodes and connectivities and associated boundary face tags for each surface triangle.
-This file can contain additional surface normal or tangent information (as output from GridEx or SURFACE mesh generation tools), but the additional data is not read by FUN3D.
+This file can contain additional surface normal or tangent information (as output from GridEx or SURFACE mesh generation tools), but the additional data is not read by Fun3D.
 The .bco file contains a flag for each boundary face.
-If original FELISA boundary condition flags (1, 2, or 3) are used, they are translated to the corresponding FUN3D 4-digit boundary condition flags can be assigned directly in this file.
+If original FELISA boundary condition flags (1, 2, or 3) are used, they are translated to the corresponding Fun3D 4-digit boundary condition flag according to Table 5.
+Alternatively, Fun3D 4-digit boundary condition flags can be assigned directly in this file.